 Surge protectors help with power surges or spikes

 There are two types of situations where a surge protection device is necessary for protecting your equipment.
 The first is a power spike where the electrical voltage and/or current rises for a short period of time – often less than a thousandth of a second.
 There is still potential for damage, but it isn’t nearly as severe as a power surge.

-A surge can occur due to faulty wiring, lightning strikes or sudden changes in electrical current such as devices being turned on or off – and they can badly damage the electrical system.
+A power surge can occur due to faulty wiring, lightning strikes or sudden changes in electrical current such as devices being turned on or off – and they can badly damage the electrical system.
 Surge protectors reduce the excess voltage and current coming into your devices so they continue working without interruption.

 Power strips aren’t always surge protectors